ejangari/ejangari/README.md

 ## Hi there 👋

-I am a Bachelor of Science in Systems Engineering :woman_technologist: and Software Management Specialist from :colombia: Colombia, South America :earth_americas:
+I'm a Bachelor of Science in Systems Engineering :woman_technologist: and Software Management Specialist from :colombia: Colombia, South America :earth_americas:

 ✨ **About Me in a few seconds** ✨